Webbing: Hardware

-There is also hardware associated with the various end fittings to attach them to a surface, such as footman's loops, brackets and E-track fittings.
+There is also hardware associated with the various end fittings to attach them to a surface, such as footman loops, brackets and E-track fittings.

 While webbing sizes in general are standardized, buckles in general are proprietary.
 Therefore, if one part of a buckle breaks (i.e. female or male end) both parts usually have to be replaced (female and male end).

+Construction

+In the construction industry, webbing is typically made from high-tenacity polyester or nylon fibers.
+It is used to lift and move heavy objects like steel beams, concrete blocks, and other building materials.
+In particular, flat webbing slings are commonly employed for lifting equipment.